Interesting for logistics companies, e-commerce and consumers

 English Version – To view the PDF, please click on the image below.

-“Last mile” was originally used in the telecommunications industry to describe the difficulty of connecting end-user homes and businesses to the main telecommunications network.
-This last “mile” of cable or wire is used by only one customer.
-Therefore, the costs of installing and maintaining this infrastructure can only be amortized over one subscriber, compared to many customers in the main trunks (bundles) of the network.
+“Last mile” was originally used in the telecommunications industry to describe the difficulty of connecting private households and companies from end users to the main telecommunications network.
+This last “mile” of a cable or wire is only used by one customer.
+Therefore, the costs for the installation and maintenance of this infrastructure can only be amortized through one participant, compared to many customers in the main drinks (bundle) of the network.

 In supply chain management, the last mile describes a similar problem for both the transport of people and freight.
 In freight networks, packages for many customers can be efficiently delivered to a central hub by ships, trains, large trucks or planes.
 Once at this central distribution hub, these packages must be loaded into smaller vehicles for delivery to individual businesses or consumers.
 In transportation networks, the last mile describes the difficulty of getting people from a transportation hub such as an airport or train station to their final destination.
 Just like in telecommunications networks, the cost of last mile delivery is often higher.